-To speed up my crisp prep, I don’t peel my apples and I core and slice with this fabulous apple slicing tool.
+When I originally made and photographed this recipe, I didn’t peel my apples and I core and slice with this fabulous apple slicing tool.

-And the Instant Pot cooks the apples and skins so fast, I don’t have to worry about cutting super thin slices to speed up the cooking time like I do when I am baking in the oven.
+Since the Instant Pot cooks the apples and skins so fast, you don’t have to worry about cutting super thin slices to speed up the cooking time like you do when you are baking in the oven.

 For the liquid in this recipe, you can use apple cider, apple juice, or just water.